|

 2. Motivations for voluntourism

-If you asked most volunteers why they do it, they’d likely answer “I want to help people.”
-But why do they want to help people?
+If I asked you why you want to volunteer, you’d likely answer “I want to help people.”
+But why do you want to help people?
 Is it really that altruistic or is it because helping people makes you feel good about yourself?
 This is often the only lasting effect of voluntourism: a feeling of satisfaction.
+It’s for you more than for the people you ostensibly help.

 Voluntourism experiences become a thing to be consumed and used on a college or work application.
 According to Megan Smith, “Volunteer organizations capitalize on student interest to allow volunteers the unique experience of witnessing true poverty and suffering by a foreign other.”
 I know that I listed above as one of the arguments in favor of voluntourism that it is an eye-opening experience, but this “othering” can be harmful, particularly in the stories voluntourists bring home, giving their western point of view on a culture that is not theirs (I’ll discuss more on this below.)